Where Does Our Water Come From?

 The Coquitlam Reservoir supplies a third of the region's drinking water.
 This supply proportion can increase to approximately half of the region's supply during the summer peak demand season.

-The watershed sits just north of the city of Coquitlam, and has been a municipal drinking water source since the late 1890’s, (at that time, for the City of New Westminster).
-BC Hydro owns and operates the Coquitlam Dam (major seismic upgrade 2008) and has an agreement with the Province for electricity.
+The watershed sits just north of the city of Coquitlam, and has been a municipal drinking water source since the late 1890’s (at that time, for the City of New Westminster).
+BC Hydro owns and operates the Coquitlam Dam and has an agreement with the Province for electricity.
 Metro Vancouver has an agreement with BC Hydro for drinking water.